 Firstly, the bicyclist may have a point.
 California Three Feet for Safety Act does exist, but it does not necessarily mean that you violated the law when your vehicle rear-ended the bicycle.

-What California Three Feet for Safety Act is all about
+What California Three Feet for Safety Act are all about

 In essence, California Three Feet for Safety Act requires car drivers to give bicyclists three feet as they pass them on the road.
 Before the three-feet rule became a law in 2014, there had been no clearly specified safe passing distance between cars and bicycles.